 - Important Dates

-If the due date falls on a holiday or weekend, payments will be accepted on the following business day with no delinquent interest.
+If April 30th falls on a Friday or weekend, payments will be accepted the next business day with no delinquent interest.

 The commissioners certify the tax dollar warrant for tax collection for the previous tax year.
 This establishes the mill levy for the property tax collection.
 Property taxes are collected in arrears.